 As a child, author Tara Clancy shuttled between a fisherman’s shack in rough-and-tumble Broad Channel, Queens, and an estate with her own lagoon in the Hamptons, adding up to a unique childhood.
 She watched and learned but never lost her affection for the crusty old working-class relatives and neighbors who made her who she was, a fifth-generation New Yorker and a third-generation bartender.
-Nor has she lost the authentic voice of her early influencers, which allows her to bring us a coming-of-age story from a slice of the city even most New Yorkers never see.
-Broadway Books published the paperback edition of The Clancys of Queens this fall, and you can buy it at local booksellers or directly from the publisher.
+Nor has she lost the authentic voice of her early influencers, which allows her to bring us a coming-of-age story from a slice of the city even most New Yorkers never see, The Clancys of Queens.

 MY MOTHER WAS always out of place, even when she wasn’t.
 As a kid she preferred the Brooklyn Botanic Garden or the library to the ball games and beauty parlors where other girls with names like Carmella Riccobono hung out.
 And when all her friends were squirreling away their allowances and birthday money for records and roller skates, she was saving hers for a porcelain vase she had spotted at her uncle Jerry’s antiques shop in upstate New York.